RangoGM/ccna-labs/13 IPv6 Static Routing (CML + PKT)/README.md

 ---

 ### Notes
+> [!NOTE]
-- IPv6 static routing supports **recursive, directly connected, and fully specified routes**
+> - IPv6 static routing supports **recursive, directly connected, and fully specified routes**
-- **Fully specified static routes are recommended** in IPv6 to avoid ambiguity
+> - **Fully specified static routes are recommended** in IPv6 to avoid ambiguity
-- Directly connected IPv6 static routes may fail in some implementations
+> - Directly connected IPv6 static routes may fail in some implementations
-- Recursive static routing is commonly used and preferred for simplicity
+> - Recursive static routing is commonly used and preferred for simplicity
-- This lab demonstrates why IPv6 static routing must be configured more carefully than IPv4
+> - This lab demonstrates why IPv6 static routing must be configured more carefully than IPv4

 | [⬅️ Previous Lab](../12C%20IPV6%20SLAAC%20(CML%20FOCUSED)) | [🏠 Main Menu](../README.md) | [Next Lab ➡️](../14%20OSPFv3%20(CML%20%2B%20PKT)) |
 |:--- | :---: | ---: |